Beard Dye Comparison

 Purchasing a box of drugstore beard dye might make you feel like you need to apply to chemistry grad school.
 You’ve got gloves, tubes, mixing bowls as well as several applicators and not to mention the dense instruction booklet.
 Then you have to inhale the toxic fumes while mixing everything together while hoping that you’re getting it right; otherwise, you may end up with burns or a bright orange beard.

 Another option are pre-mixed beard dyes.
-These combine the chemicals for you into a single bottle with brush applicator attached.
+These combine the chemicals for you into a single bottle.
 So application is much faster and simpler.
 However, it’s still the same chemicals, so skin and olfactory irritation is still a possibility, and you still have to breathe the acrid chemical odor for five minutes and then take a shower afterwards.

 If you’re dealing with henna-based dye, you won’t inhale toxic chemicals, but you’ll have to repeat the arduous process numerous times for the dye to have any effect whatsoever.
 Users report that it takes several time-consuming applications over a period of days or even weeks (!) to build up the proper color intensity.
 The good news is that the products are much gentler on the skin.